-- Some removals companies offer an additional packing service – consider if this would be useful to you
+- Some removals companies offer an additional packing service – see below

 - Only consider removals companies if they are prepared to perform a visual survey prior to a written quotation – it is impossible for them to estimate and plan a removal without seeing it first-hand.